GIScience/ohsome-quality-api/CONTRIBUTING.md

 #### A Note on the Configuration

 The configuration file will be respected automatically when running those tools from the `workers` directory.
-If this does not work specify the configuration file manually.
+If this does not work, specify the configuration file manually.
 You know that this has happened if pre-commit throws an error even though flake8 and isort has been executed.

 ```bash
 poetry run black .'